kuldeepJadhav/steroids/_posts/steroids_platform/2013-06-05-updating-components.markdown

 platforms: iOS, Android
 ---

-This guide has been moved to AppGyver Academy, find it [here](https://academy.appgyver.com/categories/1-setup-and-getting-started/contents/4-updating-steroids-and-your-projects).
+This guide has been moved to docs.appgyver.com, find it [here](https://academy.appgyver.com/categories/1-setup-and-getting-started/contents/4-updating-steroids-and-your-projects).